A step-by-step guide

 To submit an arts portfolio:

 - You must submit your portfolios, recordings, or presentations electronically through the Wellesley Applicant Portal.
-Wellesley does not accept art portfolios through the Common Application or Coalition Applications.
+Wellesley does not accept art portfolios through the Common Application.
 Please do not mail any materials to the Office of Admission.
 Submissions sent by mail will not be reviewed or returned.

 - Follow the guidelines and instructions as outlined by Wellesley’s art, music, and theatre studies departments.